xumi1993/seispy-doc.post/source/usage/calrf.md

 ### Calculate PRF

-`seispy.decov.decovit` provide a function with an iterative time-domain deconvolution method.
+`seispy.decon.deconit` provide a function with an iterative time-domain deconvolution method.
 Now let's calculate a PRF.
 In this example we assume:

 - Gauss factor = 2.0
 - The maximum number of iterations = 400